The Three Suns: Career history

 The group was formed in 1939 by brothers Al Nevins (guitar) and Morty Nevins (accordion) and their cousin, radio and vaudeville veteran Artie Dunn (vocals, electronic organ).
-They became a popular nightclub attraction around New York; during an engagement in 1944, they were signed to appear in short musical films for the Soundies movie jukeboxes.
-They performed nine songs for the cameras.
+A popular nightclub attraction around New York, in 1944, they were signed to perform in nine short musical films for the Soundies movie jukeboxes.

 A review in Billboard in 1942 addressed the group's potential.
 Referring to a December 13, 1941, remote broadcast from New York's Hotel Piccadilly on NBC Red, Dick Carter wrote: "Here was something out of the ordinary, and very welcome, too.
 The Three Suns are an electric organ, an accordion and guitar, and they produce some sensational musical effects."

 In 1944, the Three Suns scored their first hit record, "Twilight Time"; their version was strictly instrumental and did not feature the lyrics written later by Buck Ram.
 "Twilight Time" sold over four million copies and was awarded a gold record.

+In November 1946, an instrumental version of "Rumors Are Flying" was #1 in America.

-This was followed by "Peg o' My Heart", which was one of the best-selling records of 1947 in the United States.
-The group was featured in Alfred Hitchcock's Rope (1948) performing an off-screen "radio sequence", and in Two Gals and a Guy (1951).
+This was followed by "Peg o' My Heart", which was one of the biggest hits of 1947 in the United States.
+The group was featured in the Alfred Hitchcock film Rope (1948) performing an off-screen "radio sequence", and in Two Gals and a Guy (1951).
 The band is also notable in that they were reputed to have been the favorite musical group of former First Lady Mamie Eisenhower.

 During the 1950s, the group continued to make live appearances with the same personnel, but their RCA Victor recording sessions would often have studio musicians substituting for one or another, because keyboardist Artie Dunn did not read music and guitarist Al Nevins became much more interested in the production end of the record business.
 The group's popularity began to wane as rock and roll became popular in the mid 1950s, but the group reinvented itself by using its RCA Victor recording sessions as an audio laboratory, employing additional instruments and novel stereophonic effects.
 These new arrangements became popular among fans of lounge music and exotica.
 Al Nevins remained with RCA Victor as a producer and arranger until his death in 1965; Morty Nevins then hired studio musicians Fred Mendelssohn and Vinnie Bell and recorded a new stereo album for Musicor in 1966, using the Three Suns name.

 Founding member Al Nevins was also co-founder of Aldon Music, a Brill Building songwriting company.